Samuel Brown (Wisconsin politician): Business and finance; reputation, death and legacy

 Brown retained ownership of his early land purchases longer than most early settlers, and as a result became wealthy.
 By the time of his death, the city's expansion had already encompassed much of his old farm on Fond du Lac, or would soon do so.
 He was a member of the board of directors of Byron Kilbourn's abortive Milwaukee and Rock River Canal Company, as he would later be on that of the Milwaukee and La Crosse Railway.

 James Buck's Pioneer History of Milwaukee County published in 1876 just after Brown's death, described him thus: In person Deacon Brown was tall, with a large frame, capable of great endurance; he had dark brown hair, dark blue eyes, a soft voice, almost feminine in its tone; he spoke short and quick, walked with a quick, state stride, his eyes usually cast upon the ground, as though in deep thought; he was somewhat reticent and company; kept his own counsel, never interfering, unasked, with the affairs of others; was regular and methodical in all he did; a good financier; quick to see and quick to decide; and as a companionable man unexcelled.

 Perhaps no person has ever lived in Milwaukee with so positive character as Deacon Brown, who had so few enemies, or to whom more people have applied in the hour of trouble, domestic or pecuniary, for advice, than to him.
 Many a lawsuit has been prevented by his influence.
 He was a peacemaker, always.

 He was a man of the strictest morals and rectitude; neither would he countenance wrongdoing others.
 He was also a firm champion of temperance; and his word once given was never violated; neither would he go in debt if it could be avoided, always paying as he went.
 He was also a prominent member of the Old Settlers' Club.

 Brown died in 1874.
 His son Thomas H. Brown later served as mayor of Milwaukee.
+Both are buried at Forest Home Cemetery.